SetBased/php-audit/docs/audit-config-file.rst

 The ``database`` section holds the variables described below:

 * ``credentials`` (optional)
   The filename relative to the path of the audit config file of a supplementary configuration file.
 Any configuration setting in the supplementary configuration file will override the setting in ``database`` section of the audit config file.
 You can choose your favorite configuration format for the credentials file: ini, json, xml, or yml.
-You can only the password in the supplementary configuration file or all database settings.
+You can only store the password in the supplementary configuration file or all database settings.
 * ``host`` (mandatory)
   The host were the MySQL server is running
 * ``user``  (mandatory)